 - High Quality – The last thing you want is to end up buying your guinea pig a drip feeder/water bottle and for it to end up falling apart a month later.
 The quality drip feeders will stand the test of time.

-What Is The Best Guinea Pig Water Bottle?
+Best Guinea Pig Water Bottles Reviewed

 My number one recommendation has to be from Choco Nose.
 The capacity can run all the way up to 11.2 oz.
 For those overseas, that’s about 330 ml of water.